jcubic/jankiewicz-blog/blog/en/learn-design.md

 [![Refactoring UI - eBook](/img/refactoring-ui.jpg)](https://www.refactoringui.com/)

-This is a paid eBook that teaches how to create beautiful user interfaces explained from a developer's point-of-view.
+This is a paid e-book that teaches how to create beautiful user interfaces, explained from a developer's point-of-view.

 ## [Summary](#summary)